 Families will no doubt want to visit Balboa Park, were kiddies can ride the Carousel and parents can enjoy a little time at the San Diego Museum of Art.
 For a special treat, walk the wandering paths of the Japanese Friendship Garden or the halls of the San Diego Air and Space Museum.

-Located in San Diego, The Westin San Diego is in the city center and near the beach.
+Located in San Diego, The Westin San Diego Downtown is in the city center and near the beach.
 Port of San Diego and B Street Cruise Ship Terminal are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit San Diego Zoo and Hotel Circle.
 Looking to enjoy an event or a game?
 See what's going on at Petco Park or SDCCU Stadium.
-Our guests love the hotel's location for the sightseeing.
+Our guests appreciate the hotel's convenience to public transportation: America Plaza Trolley Station is 3 minutes by foot and Civic Center Station is 7 minutes.

 In the business district, Ramada by Wyndham San Diego North Hotel & Conference Center is in an area with good airport proximity and shopping.
 Port of San Diego and B Street Cruise Ship Terminal are worth checking out if an activity is on the agenda, while those in the mood for shopping can visit Fashion Valley Mall and Seaport Village.
 Looking to enjoy an event or a game?
 See what's going on at SDCCU Stadium or Petco Park.
 Our guests appreciate the hotel's central location.